Nexmo/nexmo-developer/_tutorials/en/client-sdk/app-to-app/starter-project/kotlin.md

 2. Open the project in the `Android Studio`:

    1. Navigate to the menu `File -> Open`
-   2. Select the `kotlin-start` folder from cloned repository
+   2. Select the `kotlin-start` folder from cloned repository and click `Open`

 ```screenshot
 image: public/screenshots/tutorials/client-sdk/android-shared/select-kotlin-start-project.png